outpaycelab/outpayce-checkout-sdk-web-samples/examples/02_apple_pay_brick_mode/guide.md

 this.checkout.onSuccess = (mainMopId: any, successData: any) => { console.info("Success ! ", successData); };
 this.checkout.onError = (mopId: any, errorDetails: any) => { console.error("Error ! ", errorDetails); };
 ```

+After you receive a success message from the UI, you will need to call again you backend to trigger a Checkout API call in order to confirm the payment status on our servers.

 ## Conclusion